asmodeus812/elearning/misc-tech-topic/docker-deep-dive.md

 specialized tools such as runc (container runtime) and containerd (container supervisor)

 -   runc - as already mentioned `runc` is the reference implementation of the OCI container runtime spec, Docker, Inc was heavily involved in defining the spec and developing runc.
-Runc is small, it is effectively a lightweight CLI that wraps around `libctaoniner`, it has a single purpose in life - to create containers.
+Runc is small, it is effectively a lightweight CLI that wraps around `libcontainer`, it has a single purpose in life - to create containers.

 -   containerd - in order to use `runc`, the Docker engine needed something to act as a bridge between the `deamon` and `runc`.
 This is where `containerd` comes into the picture. `Containerd` implements the execution logic that was pulled out of the Docker daemon, this logic was obviously refactored and tuned when it was written as `containerd`.
     `Containerd` is a container supervisor - it is responsible for container `lifecycle` operations such as starting and stopping containers, pausing and un-pausing them and destroying them.
 Like `runc` `containerd` is small lightweight and designed for a single task in life - only interested in container `lifecycle` operations.

 The most common way of starting containers is using the Docker CLI.
 The following docker container run command will start a simple new container based on the alpine:latest image